Pneumatic & Hydro-Vacuum Excavation (Hydrovac)

 Hydrovac Excavation work requires “safe digging” practices.
 Our technology redefines safety expectations when performing critical and sensitive hydrovac excavation work.
 Unlike conventional methods, this process allows us to safely deal with known and unknown subsurface infrastructures.

 Pneumatic- & Hydro-Vacuum Excavation technology uses pressurized compressed air (pneumatic) and/or water (hydro) agitation to loosen and remove soils.
 Debris and materials are collected using vacuum equipment, maintaining a nearly dust-free operation.

 Pneumatic (Dry) Vacuum Excavation

-Thompson offers a safe and effective ‘dry’ vacuum excavation process using a custom-designed air system to dislodge and facilitate the matrix to free-flow via the vacuuming process.
+Thompson Industrial Services offer a safe and effective ‘dry’ vacuum excavation process using a custom-designed air system to dislodge and facilitate the matrix to free-flow via the vacuuming process.

 Hydro Vacuum Excavation

 The hydro-excavation method utilizes relatively low flow, high pressure water to accomplish the dislodging and size the matrix to facilitate simultaneous vacuuming operations.
 Although this hydrovac excavation process is faster than dry excavation in terms of cubic-yards-removed production rate, other site factors may warrant the dry, pneumatic method.

 Our innovative Pneumatic & Hydro-Vacuum Excavation service has been featured on page 26 in Energized magazine.

 Benefits of Hydrovac